vega/vega-lite/CONTRIBUTING.md

 ### Looking for a Task to Contribute

-You can find [tasks with the "help-wanted" label in the issue tracker](https://github.com/vega/vega-lite/labels/help-wanted).
+You can find [tasks with the "Help wanted" label in the issue tracker](https://github.com/vega/vega-lite/labels/Help%20wanted).
 Please get in touch if you are planning to work on a major task.

 ### Help Create New Examples